YangVincent/YangVincent.github.io/README.md

 1. Resume and general qualifications, for the goal of getting an internship or job.
 2. Interests with relations to Computer Science.
 3. Daily Life

+Technologies I plan to implement in this:
+1. Masonry
+2. Isotope [sorting]